DataWithVaibhav/AI-Powered-Personal-Finance-Chatbot/README.md

 💰 AI-Powered Personal Finance Chatbot

 A smart personal finance assistant that helps you understand your spending without scrolling endlessly through statements.
-Just upload your bank/expense CSV, and the chatbot will summarize your expenses, show trends, and answer your financial questions in plain English.
+Just upload your bank/expense CSV, and the chatbot will summarize your expenses, show breakdowns, and answer your financial questions in plain English.

-Think of it as a finance buddy:
+Think of it as your personal finance buddy:

-“How much did I spend on food last month?” 🍔
+💬 “How much did I spend on food last month?”

-“What category is growing the fastest?” 📈
+📊 “Show me my top 5 expenses.”

-“Summarize my biggest 3 expenses this week.” 💸
+💸 “Summarize my biggest 3 payments this week.”

-You’ll get charts, tables, and chatbot answers instantly.
+You’ll get tables, bar charts, and chatbot answers instantly.

 🚀 Key Features

 ✅ Upload & Process CSVs – Upload your bank/expense data, automatically cleaned & validated.
 ✅ AI Categorization – No categories in your CSV?
 The app uses ML (TF-IDF + Naive Bayes) to guess them.

-✅ Visual Insights – Interactive pie charts, bar charts, and spending trends.
+✅ Visual Insights – Category breakdowns, income vs expenses, top merchants, and largest transactions.

-✅ Natural Language Chat – Ask questions like you’d ask a friend about your money.
+✅ Natural Language Chat – Ask financial questions like you’d ask a friend.
 ✅ Budget Alerts – Set a budget and get notified if you cross limits.

-✅ Session Management – Track multiple datasets (e.g., personal, family, or business).
+✅ Session Management – Track multiple datasets (personal, family, or business).
 ✅ Real-Time Refresh – Charts and tables update instantly when new data is uploaded.

 🛠️ Tech Stack
 Backend

 ⚡ FastAPI – Super-fast Python API
 🗄️ SQLite – Lightweight database
 📊 Pandas + Scikit-learn – Data analysis + ML for categorization

 Frontend

 ⚛️ React (with Vite) – Fast, modern UI
 📡 Axios – For backend communication
 🎨 Custom Components – Clean, simple design

 📋 Before You Start